 This is a great option, but may be difficult if you live in a small town or remote area because you may not be able to find a tutor close enough to you.

-If you’d like to try Wyzant, you can get $20 in free tutoring with the code TAKE20, or click here to redeem your coupon for $20 in free tutoring!
+If you’d like to try Wyzant, you can get $20 in free tutoring with the code TAKE20.

 If you can’t seem to find a math tutor who can meet in person, or your schedule simply does not allow it, there are ways to get individualized help online.
-There are countless options, but here are a few places that I would recommend checking out:
+There are countless options, but I recommend starting with Thinkster Math.

 I hope you’ve found this list of ideas helpful as you seek to find the right person or option for your child.